October 14, 2025 update:

 Important dates

 Utility bills – the fall utility bill is due December 31 (these bills were not mailed before the labour disruption began).
+Bills will be available online beginning October 14 and will be mailed later that week (following limited resumption of mail service).

 Getting your bills online